wajahatabbas27/Backend-ASMA/README.md

 - Payload jo hm bnarhe hain user.id se to yh hmara middlewear mein kaam aega jake.
 - Yh jo user ko login aur phr middlewear ko add krne wali jo technique hai hmare pass yh har jagah use hogi hmare pass.
 - Aur yh jo Postman pe hmne APIs bnai hain yh bhi hmare pass use hngi aur hmne jo headers dale hain wo hmare pass hm axios se daleinge frontend pe.
+- git rm -r --cached node_modules
+- git commit -m "Remove node_modules directory from repository"
+- By the help of above these commands I remove the node_modules from the github and added them in gitignore file at local.
+- status-400 -- Bad request ka status hai yh hmare pass.
+- When you set the "Content-Type" header to "application/json" in Postman, you are telling the server that the body of your request or response will be in JSON format.
+This allows the server to interpret the data correctly and handle it accordingly.